Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-Started/intro.md

 ## Get started

-To get started, follow our [getting started guide.](./Guides/Get-Started/get-started.mdx)
+To get started, follow our guide on [how to install Monaco.](./install-monaco)

 ## Learn more